airbus/decomon/docs/source/contribute.md

 - start with a markdown cell,
 - its first line being the title starting with one number sign ("# "),
 - the remaining lines being used as the description.
+- you can add lines that will be seen in notebook but not extracted in the description by wrapping them into `<decomonlinks></decomonlinks>`  (see first cells of existing tutorials)

 For instance:
 ```markdown